ZKTKZ/shopify-challenge-2021/README.md

 ## Overview
 The app follows the MVC paradigm.
 I used this challenge as an opportunity to learn Ruby on Rails.

-The app supports access control, with [Devise and Okta](https://developer.okta.com/blog/2018/09/18/simple-authentication-with-rails-and-omniauth) being used for authentication, and [ActiveRecord::SessionStore](https://github.com/rails/activerecord-session_store) used to manage a user's session across the webpages.Of course, the user is only able to view images that they uploaded on Cloudinary, as a natural consequence of fthe access control.
+The app supports access control, with [Devise and Okta](https://developer.okta.com/blog/2018/09/18/simple-authentication-with-rails-and-omniauth) being used for authentication, and [ActiveRecord::SessionStore](https://github.com/rails/activerecord-session_store) used to manage a user's session across the webpages.

 See the Gemfile for a comprehensive list of dependencies.